nexlanglxm/climate-data-analysis/project1/README.md

 The synthetic dataset was generated following specific distributions for each variable.

+- Blood Lactate Concentration (BLC):
+  - Description: A continuous variable measuring lactate in the blood during high-intensity workouts.
+  - Ranges: Resting blood lactate: Typically up to 2.0 mmol/L; during intense exercise, levels may elevate to 15-25 mmol/L.
+  - Simulation: Synthetic data for resting and exercise lactate levels were generated using numpy's random number generation with constrained values to align with realistic physiological levels.

 ## Acknowledgments

-References and sources used in this project are listed within the `project.ipynb` file.
+References and sources used in this project are listed at the end of the `project.ipynb` file.